Welcome to College Prep

 • Ask for counselor or teacher recommendations if you need them.

 • If you’re submitting essays, write first drafts and ask teachers and others to read them.
-If you’re applying for Early Decision, finish the essays for that application now.
+Proofread your essays and have someone read it to you to check for mistakes

 • Counselors send transcripts to colleges.
 Give counselors the proper forms at least two weeks